-Parental responsibility defines the duties of a child, which includes caring for the child, maintaining the child financially, protecting them from harm and providing the child with an education.
+Parental responsibility defines the duties to a child, which includes caring for the child, maintaining the child financially, protecting them from harm and providing the child with an education.
 It also allows you to make decisions for a child in relation to their religion, education and health.
 Parental responsibility can be held by more than one person and does not cease if someone else acquires it.
-You may have parental responsibility over a child but not look after them on a day-to-day basis, but this does not affect your duties to the child.
+You may have parental responsibility for a child but not look after them on a day-to-day basis, but this does not affect your duties to the child.
 In addition, a parent may not hold parental responsibility but will still have a financial obligation to their child.

 The following people have parental responsibility to their child:

-- The mother
+- The mother.

-- The father if he was married to the mother at the time of the birth
+- The father if he was married to the mother at the time of the birth.

-- A court recognised guardian
+- A Court recognised guardian

 - Adoptive parents

-- Anyone with a residence order in their favour
+- Anyone with a Residence Order in their favour

-If you are the father and do not have parental responsibility, you can acquire it by applying to the court, entering into a court agreement with the mother or marrying the mother.
+If you are the father and do not have parental responsibility, you can acquire it by applying to the Court, entering into a Court agreement with the mother or marrying the mother.
 These methods can also be used by a step-parent or civil partner to acquire parental responsibility.

-Disputes as to Parentage:
+Disputes as to Parentage

 If you are in doubt as to who the father of the child is, we can help you resolve this issue through a number of ways.
 In some cases, negotiation may be needed for the mother to state who the father is, and in others, you may want to undertake a DNA test for a definitive result.
 This can resolve disputes around contact with a child or financial provision for a child may not be yours.
 We understand that parentage is a sensitive and often distressing issue, the nature of which has to be approached carefully.